 DART offered some evidence that Mr. Morris had a history of weakness in his right side including an abnormal gait.
 DART sought to get this evidence entered into court to show that Mr. Morris was not stable when he suffered his accident.
 All evidence offered, including Mr. Morris’ testimony, showed that there were no signs of any effects from the stroke when Mr. Morris suffered his leg injury.
 Because the stroke occurred several years before the bus injury, the court refused to allow DART to bring it up during trial.Did Mr. Morris’ Counsel Make Improper Jury Arguments?

 Under Texas law, improper jury arguments are those that tend to “ strike at the court’s impartiality, equality, and fairness.”
 In this case, DART argues that counsel for the plaintiff made improper statements about DART’s actions during the investigation.
 Specifically, counsel asked the jury to “send a message to DART” for their negligence.
 Under Texas law, a party must show that these statements are so damaging that the court could not get rid of the effects of the statements.
 In this case, DART did not show this level of harm and therefore, the court ruled against them on this final issue.

 If you have been injured in a public transport accident, call Guest and Gray Law Firm’s defense team today.
 Guest and Gray Law Firm is a full service civil and criminal defense law firm serving the entire DFW Metroplex including Dallas, Kaufman, Rockwall and surrounding counties.
 Our main office is in Forney, Texas where we have served the community since 1967.
-We also have office locations in Rockwall and Kaufman, Texas.
+We also have office locations in Rockwall and Plano, Texas.
 Our team of lawyers is ready to help with any concern you might have involving an injury suffered on public transport.